tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-3.md

 1. Give 2 ways to loop through an array.
 1. Compare and contrast "View Source" versus the capabilities of the Web Inspector.
 Which method gives the developer a "live" view of the current HTML and CSS of a page?

-## VIII.
+## IX.
 Review Exercise
 Make a copy of **dom-4.html** and name it **web-apps-3.html**.
-Delete all of the existing JavaScript code, and add JavaScript that does the following (search the web for documentation if you don't know how to do these):
+Delete all of the existing JavaScript code, and add JavaScript that does the following (search the web for documentation if you don't know how to do these).:

-1. ?
-1. ??
+1. Change the `.innerHTML` of the first &lt;h1> to "My UFO Page"
+1. Change the `.innerHTML` of the first &lt;h2> to "My UFO Info"
+1. Change the `.innerHTML` of the 2nd &lt;h2> to "My UFO Pictures"
+1. Change the `.innerHTML` of the 3rd &lt;h2> to an empty string - `""`
+1. Select the &lt;body> element and make 2 style changes:
+  a.
+The fontFamily shall be "sans-serif"
+  a.
+The font color shall be "reddish" (specify a color in hexadecimal)